lostjared/Acid.Cam.v2.OSX/README.md

 ![ScreenShot1](https://github.com/lostjared/Acid.Cam.v2.OSX/blob/master/screens/acid.cam.img1.jpg?raw=true "screenshot1")

+To be able to use all the filters in this app your system should have at lest 8 GB of ram.

 When writing C++ using libacidcam  do not call another mulithreaded filter

 from within a mulithreaded filter inside its loop callback